 If you are not familiar with the phrase Driver’s Primary Viewing Area, or the acronym DPVA, perhaps the phrase Acute Area rings a bell.
-The Acute Area of a windshield was originally defined as the area directly above and centered on the steering wheel.
+The original meaning of an Acute Area of a windshield was the area directly above and centering on the steering wheel.
 Insurance claim forms often showed a rectangular box to indicate where that area is on a windshield, and glass repair technicians were told to hold up a letter size sheet of paper, 8.5″ x 11″, above the steering wheel to quickly and accurately identify the Acute Area.
 When the National Glass association, NGA, and National Windshield Repair Association, NWRA, got together to create a new ANSI standard called the Repair Of Laminated Auto Glass Standard, ROLAGS, for the windshield repair industry, the phrase Acute Area was replaced with DPVA.
-Is your head reeling form all the acronyms yet?
+Is your head reeling from all the acronyms yet?
 I know mine is.

-The ROLAGS committee more clearly defined the DPVA and added what sizes and types of breaks should and should not be repaired in that area.
+The ROLAGS committee more clearly defines the DPVA and adds what sizes and types of breaks are repairable in that area.
 Keep in mind that the ROLAGS is not a law, but a voluntary standard developed in an effort to promote safe practices and consistent quality workmanship throughout the windshield repair industry.

-Well now that I have bored you to tears let’s get to the heart of the matter.
+Well now that I have bored you to tears, let’s get to the heart of the matter.
 The graphic below shows the current DPVA and recommendations for repairing damage in that area as defined by the ROLAGS.
-As you can see, although the bridge in last months challenge question photo was very close, it was not within the DPVA.
+Although the bridge in last month’s challenge question photo was close, it was not within the DPVA.

-Those of you who have attended a Delta Kits training and certification course have been trained to the ROLAGS and have received a copy of the ROLAGS document.
-For those of you who have not yet reviewed this important document we are providing a link to the ROLAGS website at the end of this article.
+Delta Kits training and certification course attendees train to the ROLAGS.
+Receiving a copy of the ROLAGS document was in the packet.
+Review this important document.
+A link to the ROLAGS website at the end of this article.
 I hope you will familiarize yourself with the ROLAGS document and submit your opinions to the ROLAGS committee for consideration.
-It’s a good standard, but it can be better with the help of professional windshield repair technicians like you.
+It’s a good standard, but it can be better thanks to professional windshield repair technicians like you.